F5Networks/f5-telemetry-streaming/docs/event-listener.rst

    }

-Tracing can also can be optionally enabled for each Telemetry Streaming Listener, using the **trace** property.
+Tracing can also can be optionally enabled for each BIG-IP Telemetry Streaming Listener, using the **trace** property.
 By default, tracing is disabled (the **trace** property defaults to **false**), but can be enabled by setting the property to **true**, or to a string value representing a valid operating system path (for example: ``/var/telemetry/myTraceFile.json``).
-When tracing is enabled, the Listener will write the data it receives (after Telemetry Streaming has processed and normalized the data) to disk.
-Telemetry Streaming 1.20.0 and later also includes the ability to trace the raw input data (before Telemetry Streaming has processed the data).
+When tracing is enabled, the Listener will write the data it receives (after BIG-IP Telemetry Streaming has processed and normalized the data) to disk.
+BIG-IP Telemetry Streaming 1.20.0 and later also includes the ability to trace the raw input data (before BIG-IP Telemetry Streaming has processed the data).
 For more information and instructions, see :ref:`Trace<trace>`.

 IMPORTANT:

-- The following configuration examples assume that TS is running on the same BIG-IP that is being monitored, and that the listener is using default port 6514.
+- The following configuration examples assume that BIG-IP TS is running on the same BIG-IP that is being monitored, and that the listener is using default port 6514.
-- When TS is not a local listener, the corresponding configurations should be adjusted to reflect remote addresses.
+- When BIG-IP TS is not a local listener, the corresponding configurations should be adjusted to reflect remote addresses.

 ..
 NOTE:: See :ref:`this troubleshooting entry<trace>` for information on how to write an Event Listener's incoming raw data to a trace file to assist with troubleshooting.